SAP-samples/teched2025-DT265/exercises/ex2/README.md

 To create the initial data set, follow these steps:

-   1. Open a new terminal in your SAP Business Application Studio space (Strg + Shift + C).
+   1. Open a new terminal in your SAP Business Application Studio space (Control + Shift + C).

    2. In the terminal, execute the following statement to create the files with the initial data in the **/db/data** folder:
       ```